 Elektra has a strong relationship with many Canadian choral composers and arrangers and through its concerts, recordings, and website, proudly promotes new repertoire.
 In 2014, Cypress Choral Music launched the “Elektra Women’s Choir” series for accomplished treble choirs.
 From 2016-2019, it undertook Celebrating Women Composers, a project to create opportunities for and raise the profile of women composers.
 The choir has become a valued resource for conductors the world over looking to program the best of Canadian and international repertoire for treble voices.
 On its website, Elektra houses a permanent Repertoire Resources section, in which one can find all pieces programmed by Elektra since its inception.
-Curated lists such as “Top Canadian Picks,” and “Suitable for Young Voices” help guide conductors through the 400 works listed.
+Curated lists such as “Top Canadian Picks,” and “Suitable for Young Voices” help guide conductors through nearly 600 works.
 This resource has become invaluable to conductors from around the world.

-In 2010 the choir took first place in the “Equal Voices – Women” category of the National Competition for Canadian Amateur Choirs.
-Prior to 2009, the choir was awarded first prize for women’s choirs in four consecutive rounds of the biennial CBC National Choral Competition, as well as several major prizes for contemporary music performance.
-The choir has been recognized as a leader among women’s choir with several performances at national conventions of the American Choral Directors Association, Chorus America, the International Society for Music Education, and the International Federation for Choral Music, where it performed by invitation at the World Symposium on Choral Music in Sydney, Australia (1996) and Barcelona, Spain (2017).
+In 2010 and again in 2017 the choir took first place in the “Equal Voices – Women” category of the National Competition for Canadian Amateur Choirs.
+Prior to 2010, the choir was awarded first prize for women’s choirs in four consecutive rounds of the biennial CBC National Choral Competition, as well as several major prizes for contemporary music performance.
+A multiple national prize-winning ensemble, Elektra has been honoured to perform at conferences of Choral Canada, the American Choral Directors Association, Chorus America, the International Society for Music Education, and the International Federation for Choral Music, where it performed by invitation at the World Symposium on Choral Music in Sydney, Australia (1996) and Barcelona, Spain (2017).

 Elektra’s principal impact is through its three-concert annual series, where new works are premiered, existing repertoire is brought to light, and guest artists complement and enrich the experience for choir and audience.
-Past guests have included A Touch of Brass, Nancy Argenta, Borealis String Quartet, Brilliant Harmony, Chor Leoni Men’s Choir, Christ Church Cathedral Choir (Vancouver), A.K.
-Coope, Rita Costanzi, Evelyn Creaser-Rumley, Nancy DiNovo, Sal Ferreras, Judith Forst, Martha Guth, Edward Henderson, Joe Trio, JouTou, Heidi Krutzen, Lorna McGhee, Bryn Nixon, Pacific Baroque Orchestra, Jodi Proznick, Shelagh Rogers, Bramwell Tovey, Van Django, and many others.
-The choir has hosted guest conductors Javier Busto and Maria Gamborg Helbekkmo in significant and memorable artistic collaborations.
+Past guests have included A Touch of Brass, Nancy Argenta, Isabel Bayrakdarian, Joan Blackman, Borealis String Quartet, Brilliant Harmony, Chor Leoni Men’s Choir, Christ Church Cathedral Choir (Vancouver), Jane Coop, A.K.
+Coope, Rita Costanzi, Evelyn Creaser-Rumley, Nancy DiNovo, Sal Ferreras, Judith Forst, Martha Guth, Edward Henderson, Ben Heppner, Joe Trio, JouTou, Heidi Krutzen, Suzie LeBlanc, Lorna McGhee, Bryn Nixon, Pacific Baroque Orchestra, Jodi Proznick, Shelagh Rogers, Bramwell Tovey, Van Django, Rebecca Wenham and many others.
+The choir has hosted guest conductors Javier Busto, Maria Gamborg Helbekkmo, and Alexander Weimann in significant and memorable artistic collaborations.

-Ongoing outreach programs are a priority for Elektra, many of which encourage youth: Mira Mentorship Program for High School Singers (annually), Choral Encounters festival (annually), The Diane Loomer Choir (annually), a Youth Scholarship, and a Reading Sessions of New Works (every 2 years), Conductor Mentorship Program (as requested), and a Women’s Singing workshop (periodically) ensure that Elektra’s music and activities are accessible to all.
-Each Christmas Elektra welcomes a local children’s choir to sing alongside Elektra and in their own solo spotlight.
+Ongoing community engagement programs are a priority for Elektra, many of which encourage youth: Mira Youth Mentorship (annually), Choral Encounters festival (annually), The Diane Loomer Choir (annually), a Youth Scholarship, and a Reading Sessions of New Works (every 2 years) ensure that Elektra’s music and activities are accessible to all.
+Each Christmas, Elektra welcomes a local children’s choir to sing alongside the choir and in their own solo spotlight.

-Elektra enjoys interacting with other women’s choirs to share repertoire and technique, and has created a biennial, four-day festival in Vancouver called Tapestry International Celebration of Women’s Choirs.
+Elektra enjoys interacting with other women’s choirs to share repertoire and technique, and has created a triennial, four-day festival in Vancouver called Tapestry International Celebration of Women’s Choirs.
 Any choir may apply to participate, from which up to three are selected.
 Each choir performs on its own and as part of the massed choir, which each of the participating conductors leads in repertoire of his/her choosing.
 Choirs from Canada, the United States, Japan, Iceland, and Norway have participated.
 The next Tapestry International is in May 2022.